Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 - Go to the Undercover Tourist site and identify the tickets with the biggest savings from current gate price.

-- Starting with the ticket offering the biggest savings, use the current gate prices of Magic Your Way tickets and work your way down through the list by savings amount, until you find an adult ticket that is just under (or equal to) the current gate price of the pass you want ($611.31).
+- Starting with the ticket offering the biggest savings, use the current gate prices of Magic Your Way tickets and work your way down through the list by savings amount, until you find an adult ticket that has a gate value just under (or equal to) the current gate price of the pass you want ($648.59).

 Note that this CAN be combined with Florida resident or DVC member Annual Pass and Premium Annual Pass prices!
 Technically those are not considered “discounts” but rather a specific ticket type.
 So you can upgrade from a discounted Magic Your Way ticket to those passes.
 Again, be sure that the current gate price of the ticket you’re buying will not exceed the discounted price of that Florida resident or DVC member Annual Pass you plan to buy.